NFL Team Grades Week 15: Chargers, Bears Get Top Marks After Wins Over Division Rivals

 Tampa Bay Buccaneer: C-.
 The Bucs played about as well as they could against a motivated opponent fighting for a playoff spot.
 They showed some fight and character, and Mike Evans had a big game with four receptions for 121 yards, but the Bucs did not have an answer for Lamar Jackson.

 Baltimore Ravens: B+.
-The Ravens continue to fight and they pulled out a tough win against the Bucs.
+The Ravens continue to fight, and they pulled out a tough win against the Bucs.
 If they can beat the Chargers in Week 16 and close the year with a win over the Browns, they will make the playoffs as either a wild-card team or the AFC North champions.

 Green Bay Packers: C. The Packers did what they usually do when they go on the road.
 They lost, which has been par for the course all season.
-Green Bay normally owns the Bears in Chicago, having won eight straight games in the Windy City.
+Green Bay owns typically the Bears in Chicago, having won eight straight games in the Windy City.
 However, this may represent the dawn of a new era as the tough Chicago defense punished Aaron Rodgers throughout.

 Chicago Bears: A-.
 It was a magical day for the Bears, as they beat their ancient rivals and won the NFC North Division title.
 The backbone of the team is its relentless defense, but Mitchell Trubisky makes enough plays – with his legs and his arm – to keep opponents off balance.
 The Bears have a shot at gaining the No. 2 seed and a bye in the NFC playoffs.